 Market organization

-Without adequate access to financial institutions or credit, the current Somali economy is mainly driven by consumption, and is based on Diaspora financing and on international trade networks, which are controlled by a small group of wealthy businessmen.
-The majority of the population continues to live at the subsistence level and is engaged in small-scale businesses as petty traders, or small-scale producers of livestock or other agricultural products.
-Political elites tend to invest in real estate, expecting large-scale profits.
-Overall, the gaps between rich and poor in Somalia are rising.
+Without adequate access to financial institutions or credit, the current Somali economy is primarily driven by consumption and relies on diaspora financing and international trade networks.
+These networks are controlled by a small group of wealthy businessmen.
+The majority of the population continues to live at a subsistence level, engaging in small-scale businesses as petty traders or small-scale producers of livestock and other agricultural products.

 Competition policy